fredericGette/Lumia520/content/bluetooth/README.md

 |-------------|
 | 01 00 00 00 |

-The output buffer contains the a pointer to the function `FuncSmsmReset`
+The output buffer contains a pointer to the function `FuncSmsmReset`

 ### internal IOCTL 0x32010